ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 ```

 ### Derived Weather Variables
-This class approximates dewpoint and air density.
+This class approximates dewpoint and air density from the BME680 measurements.

 ### AQI Air Quality Index and NowCast
 The [Air Quality Index](https://en.wikipedia.org/wiki/Air_quality_index) and